SolardiaX/AWS-Serverless-VideoConverter/README.md

   The bucket MediaConvert job template name used to create converter job.
 This is used when the job is auto executed from S3 notification.

-  `bucket` must be the same as your S3 bucket name with case sensitive.
+  `bucket` must be the same as your S3 bucket name with case-sensitive.

   If this option not exists, the `default-JobTemplateName` will used as default.